ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 27_V2.md

 2. If accepted, the priority level for scheduling the colonoscopy (five levels of priority).
 3. If rejected, the reason for rejection (seven predefined reasons).

- -- QUITAR --

-The study will use pretrained LLMs to analyze free-text colonoscopy requests, generating outputs based on both the requests and a contextual document.
-The RAG approach will ensure that the model receives the necessary context for making informed decisions.
-The context document will contain guidelines for prioritizing or rejecting requests, as well as the expected format for the model’s output.
-The model should mirror the outputs of human evaluators, specifically:
-1. Whether each request should be accepted or rejected.
-2. If accepted, the priority level for scheduling the colonoscopy (five levels of priority).
-3. If rejected, the reason for rejection (seven predefined reasons).
-An annotated dataset, already evaluated by human experts, will serve as the ground truth for evaluating the model’s performance.

- -- QUITAR --

 ## Tools